mysterious-30/Discord-bot/README.md

 Contributions are welcome!
 If you encounter any bugs or have ideas for new features, feel free to open an issue or create a pull request.

 ---

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Feel free to replace placeholders like `<repository-url>` or `<repository-folder>` with your actual repository details.